honzajavorek/honzajavorek.cz/content/2020-04-04_virtualenv-for-beginners-and-javascript-developers.md

 ## What is a virtualenv?

 A virtualenv, short for _virtual environment_, is a developer tool that allows you to have your project's dependencies isolated from the rest of the system.
 It starts to be handy when your project needs dependencies installed by `pip`, but it is especially useful when you work on multiple Python projects on one computer.
-Having a separate virtualenv for each of your projects prevents their dependencies to clash with your system or with each other.
+Having a separate virtualenv for each of your projects prevents their dependencies from clashing with your system or with each other.

 Virtualenvs are [terrariums](https://en.wikipedia.org/wiki/Terrarium) for your Python projects!